Distributed unique name & serial service

-A lightweight HTTP service for generating atomically incrementing serial numbers across distributed systems.
-Create a counter, share its slug, and let every client pull the next value without conflicts.
+A lightweight HTTP service for generating atomically incrementing serial numbers and unique human-readable names across distributed systems.
+Create a resource, share its slug, and let every client pull the next value without conflicts.

 What is uniq.rs?